christopherpinnock/upload-file-1/README.md

 # upload-file
--Upload file with JavaScript and PHP
+#Upload file with JavaScript and PHP
--Image file can either be selected or dragged and drop in designated area if supported -Image file is uploaded by php on server
+#Image file can either be selected or dragged and drop in designated area if supported
+-Image file is uploaded by php on server
 -File name is stored in database with accompanying id -File is uploaded to folder with database id apart of filename.